 In the cemetery which is presently being used, are buried several men, who were instrumental in the “Christiana Riot”.
 They include Peter Woods and Ezekiel Thompson, who was known as the “Indian Negro”.
 These two men also have descendants who continue to reside in the area, with some family members who currently attend the Mt.
 Zion AME Church.

 Over the years there have been a number of caretakers who diligently “kept the cemeteries going”.
 There is one who is well known by many near and far–Israel Green.
 He knew every grave, even those where there was no headstone or marking.
 Then there was Raymond Stewart and his wife, Lucy who maintained the burial records.
-More recently Bro.
-Ellsworth White has taken the helm as Cemetery Superintendent assisted by his wife, Mary.
-They work as a team and do an amazing job in assigning plots and recordkeeping.
+Bro.
+Ellsworth White and his wife Mary than took over the helm.
+They worked diligently as a team and did an amazing job in assigning plots and recordkeeping until the passing of Mary and most recently Bro.
+Ellsworth.
 Currently, Bro.
-James Dickinson and his wife Bonnie are assisting Bro.
-White and his wife.
+James Dickinson and his wife Bonnie assisted by Bro.
+Ed Dickinson maintain the cemetery.

 The road to the cemetery was an original dirt road.
 In 2007 the road was paved and the gate containing the cemetery policy was donated and installed by Bro.
 Clarence Nixon during the pastorship of Rev. Dr. Melvin D. Wayns, Jr.